jiminliang/jiminliang.github.io/README.md

 # Construct LiangLab website

+## Create the repository

-1. Go to the [template’s GitHub page](https://hugoblox.com/templates/details/research-group/) and click Edit.
+Go to the [template’s GitHub page](https://hugoblox.com/templates/details/research-group/) and click Edit.

 Then, in the Repository Name field, enter jiminliang.github.io.

+## Create the codespace

-2. In the new repository, click Code > Codespaces > Create codespace on main to edit the new website.
+In the new repository, click Code > Codespaces > Create codespace on main to edit the new website.

+## Edit the webpages

-3. Publish
+## Publish

 Click the Git icon in the left sidebar.